-Brant Berkstresser oversees the Harvard's Sports Medicine Department which includes multiple team physicians, fifteen certified athletic trainers, sports dietician, chiropractor, radiologist technician and athletic training students.
-The department serves all forty two varsity sports.
-Brant works directly with Harvard's Football team.
+Brant Berkstresser oversees the Harvard Sports Medicine Department which includes multiple team physicians, fifteen certified athletic trainers, sports dietician, chiropractor, radiologist technician and athletic training students.
+The department serves all 42 varsity sports.
+Brant works directly with Harvard's football team.
 In addition, he is also a preceptor within Boston University, Bridgewater State University, Lasell College and Salem State University undergraduate athletic training programs.

 Berkstresser began his tenure at Harvard in July 2008 as the Head Athletic Trainer.
 He was promoted to Assistant Director of Athletics/Head Athletic Trainer in July of 2009 and most recently promoted to Associate Director of Athletics/Head Athletic Trainer in October of 2013.
-During his time here at Harvard he has also received a few awards from the Faculty of Arts and Sciences, which oversees the athletic department.
-He has been granted the Impact Leadership Award in 2010 and 2011 which recognizes high achieving employees who consistently exhibit superior performance with exceptional effectiveness.
-Most recently he was a 2013 Dean’s Distinction Award Winner, which recognizes a small number of FAS staff members for their outstanding citizenship and exceptional contributions in support of FAS’s teaching and research mission.
+During his time at Harvard, he has also received several awards from the Faculty of Arts and Sciences, which oversees the athletic department.
+He was granted the Impact Leadership Award in 2010 and 2011 which recognizes high-achieving employees who consistently exhibit superior performance with exceptional effectiveness.
+Most recently, he was a 2013 Dean’s Distinction award winner, which recognizes a small number of FAS staff members for their outstanding citizenship and exceptional contributions in support of FAS’s teaching and research mission.

 Berkstresser has given national and international presentations for numerous health and safety professional organizations.
 He is a co-author of journal articles related to cardiology and orthopedic injury management.